anoma/nspec/docs/arch/system/state/resource_machine/data_structures/transaction.md

 # Transaction

-A transaction is a necessary and sufficient collection of fields required to apply a state update to the state.
+A transaction is a necessary and sufficient collection of fields required to validate and apply a state update to the state.
 It is a composite structure that contains the following components:

 |Component|Type|Description|